tusharhchhabra/Photolabs/README.md

-# PhotoLabs: A React-based Photo Browsing App
+# Photolabs: A React-based Photo Browsing App
 Welcome to Photolabs!
-This website was made as part of my Full Stack Web Development bootcamp at Lighthouse Labs.
+This website was made as part of my Full Stack Web Development bootcamp at Lighthouse Labs.<br/>
 Photolabs is a minimalist photography website where you can see photos shared by some really cool photographers.
 The website loads all photos at first, and from there you can drill down by category.

 !["Screenshot of Photolabs - Desktop View"](https://github.com/tusharhchhabra/photolabs-starter/blob/main/screenshot.jpg?raw=true)